 Iron race canoes will line up on the waters edge or between designated buoys, dependent on weather conditions.
 Steerers will stand beside their Canoe until the Race start Flag & Horn if it's a beach start, otherwise it will be a normal deep water start.

 5 minute warning of start will be announced and a Red Flag will indicate approximately 1 minute before start.
 Green Flag indicates racing can commence.
 The flag times are a maximum and may be reduced at the Race Director’s discretion.
 Start will be upon raising of the Green Flag and blast of horn.

 Any crew over the line or steerer not standing beside their Canoe when the race commences may be disqualified or subject to time penalty at the Race Director’s discretion.

 Canoes will head South East towards the Southern end of Rangitoto Island.
 Crews will carry on anticlockwise around both Rangitoto and Motutapu Islands & back to Takapuna Beach.
 Failure to comply with the directions of any Safety Official will result in immediate disqualification.
 Course direction may be changed due to weather conditions.

-The finish line will be a dry finish on Takapuna Beach of which 1 Crew Member must cross the finish line.
+The finish line will be either a dry finish on Takapuna Beach of which 1 Crew Member must cross the finish line or parallel to the beach this will be determined at briefing.
 Any crew not following the designated course may be disqualified or subject to a time penalty at the Race Director’s discretion.

 There will be an alternate course if the Coast Guard rules unsafe conditions.
 Final Course will be determined on the Friday and will be outlined at the race briefing that evening and again on Saturday.